Closed geodesics in dilation surfaces: Delaunay polygonations

-In this paragraph we consider sequences of dilation surfaces of fixed combinatorial type (that is, fixed genus, fixed number of singularities and prescribed angles at the singularities).
-We want to define what it means for a such a sequence to degenerate.
-Usually, what one would do is to define a moduli space of dilation surfaces and say that a sequence degenerates if the sequence of points in moduli space it defines eventually leaves every compact set.
-Because we want to avoid these considerations, and also because we want to have a concrete way to tell that a sequence is degenerating, we do things differently here.
+In this paragraph we consider sequences of dilation surfaces of fixed topological type (the underlying marked topological surfaces are isomorphic).

-Let $(\Sigma_n)_{n \in \mathbb{N}}$ be a sequence of dilation surfaces of same combinatorial type.
+Let $(\Sigma_{n})_{n \in \mathbb{N}}$ be a sequence of dilation surfaces of same topological type.
 Up to extracting a subsequence, we can assume that their Delaunay polygonations are all combinatorially equivalent.
-Precisely this means that for any $n, m \in \NN$ their Delaunay polygonations have the same pattern: one can label for each $n$ the set $I$ of polygons, say as $(P_n(i))_{I \in i}$, in a way that \begin{itemize} \item the sequence $(P_n(i))_{n \in \NN}$ has always the same numbers of sides \item one can mark the sides of the polygons in a way that the gluing pattern of the sides of the marked polygons $(P_n(i))_{i \in \NN}$ is constant with respect to the marking. \end{itemize} In that case we say that the $\Sigma_n$'s have \textit{constant Delaunay pattern}.
+Precisely this means that for any $n \in \mathbb{N}$ their Delaunay polygonations have the same pattern.
+We label for each $n$ the set $I$ of polygons $(P_{i,n})_{i \in I}$, in such a way that \begin{itemize} \item the sequence $(P_{i,n})_{n \in \mathbb{N}}$ has always the same numbers of sides; \item one can mark the sides of the polygons in a way that the gluing pattern of the sides of the marked polygons $(P_{i,n})_{n \in \mathbb{N}}$ is constant with respect to the marking. \end{itemize} In that case we say that sequence of surfaces $(\Sigma_{n})_{n \in \mathbb{N}}$ has \textbf{constant Delaunay pattern}.